scrape-do/scrapedo-scrapers/bestbuy-scraper/README.md

 ## `bestBuyScrapeDoScraper.py`
 Uses the Scrape.do API to fully render pages in the cloud, simulate scroll and click behavior, and extract all products from all category pages.

-Built for scale and stability with error handling and retry logic.
+Built for scale and stability with error handling and retry logic. [**Get free API token by signing up**](https://dashboard.scrape.do/signup).

 ## Why Scrape.do?